CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 # Content structure guide for The Coding Train team

-_Last update: February 17th 2022_
+_Last update: June 7th 2022_

 On december 3rd 2021, we decided to start adding real content to this project.
-This guide serves as a way to understand how the workflow feels and if the content structure may need to be changed.
+This guide serves as starting point to understand how the workflow feels and if the content structure may need to be changed.

 With that in mind, the purpose of this guide is to explain the structure of content that feeds the new Coding Train website that is being developed.
 As we learn about how the setup feels and works, this guide will be updated accordingly.

 ## Content folder structure

-For now, we'll be just considering content concerning videos and tracks.
+The main content being considered are concerning videos, tracks and page text content.
-They are all kept in the `content/` folder, inside the `videos/` and `tracks/` directories respectively.
+They are all kept in the `content/` folder, inside the `videos/`, `tracks/` and `pages/` directories respectively.

-The `guides/` folder currently has the website user guides that are in the existing Coding Train website, and are just placeholders for now that would need updating once we settle on the content folder setup.

-Similarly, the `talks/` folder contains talk information for the about page, and `collaborators.json` contains information on the sites collaborators.
-All these can be ignored for now, but feel free to point out aspects that may need tweaks or add real data there too.
+The `templates/` folder currently contains metadata files that serve as examples for different types of content.
+These can be copied, moved and edited to add new content to the site.

-The rationale behind the current structure is that videos are the building blocks of content from which tracks are composes from.
+For videos and tracks, the rationale behind the current structure is that videos are the main building blocks of content from which tracks are composes from.
+Videos are defined individually in `content/videos/` and tracks are defined in `content/tracks/` and reference which videos are part of them.

 ```
 content